 Cello; Chamber Music; Assistant Chair, Strings

-Ou is extremely fond of playing chamber music.
-While a student at NEC, he founded the NEC String Trio, which won the NEC Honors Ensemble Competition, was featured on Boston’s WGBH radio station, and was the resident chamber ensemble at the Musicorda Music Festival.
-As a former member of the Huntington Piano Trio, Ou performed extensively throughout New England and traveled to Poland, giving concerts in Poznan and Zakopane.
-He has studied with several inspiring chamber music coaches including Toby Appel, Emanuel Ax, Neil Black, Earl Carlyss, Norman Fischer, Felix Galimir, Christoph Henkel, Lewis Kaplan, and Emma Tahmisian.
+While a student at NEC, Ou founded the NEC String Trio, which won the NEC Honors Ensemble Competition, was featured on Boston’s WGBH radio station, and was the resident chamber ensemble at the Musicorda Music Festival.
+As a former member of the Huntington Piano Trio, he performed extensively throughout New England and traveled to Poland, giving concerts in Poznan and Zakopane.
+He has studied with several inspiring chamber music coaches including Toby Appel, Emanuel Ax, Neil Black, James Buswell, Earl Carlyss, Lucy Chapman, Norman Fischer, Felix Galimir, Christoph Henkel, Lewis Kaplan, and Emma Tahmisian.

-Ou has performed in several music festivals, including Tanglewood, Sarasota, Musicorda, Santa Fe, and La Jolla.
-He has been a visiting lecturer, performer, and cello teacher at Fu-Jen University in Taiwan, where he conducted solo and chamber music masterclasses, and performed with Fu-Jen faculty musicians.
+Ou has been a visiting lecturer, performer, and cello teacher at Fu-Jen University in Taiwan, where he conducted solo and chamber music master classes and performed with Fu-Jen faculty musicians.
 As a participant of Fu-Jen’s 18th Century Piano Literature Symposium and the International Strings Literature Symposium, he presented papers on the chamber music of Beethoven and Fanny Mendelssohn Hensel.
 Ou has also coached undergraduate chamber ensembles and orchestral cello sectionals at Tufts University.